CHTC/recipes/software/guide_examples/README.md

 # guide\_examples

-The (CHTC website)[chtc.cs.wisc.edu/uw-research-computing/guides] has several guides on using containers on the HTC system.
+The [CHTC website](chtc.cs.wisc.edu/uw-research-computing/guides) has several guides on using containers on the HTC system.
 This folder contains the build files and corresponding image files discussed in those guides.

 ## Apptainer

-The (Apptainer guide)[chtc.cs.wisc.edu/uw-research-computing/singularity-htc] discusses a simple example and an advanced example.
+The [Apptainer guide](chtc.cs.wisc.edu/uw-research-computing/singularity-htc) discusses a simple example and an advanced example.
 The `.sif` file can be recreated from the corresponding `.def` file using

 ```